Sapporo

 Getting around

-Sapporo has three subway lines, a tram line, and several bus companies that together form a convenient transport network.
-You can get around easily with day passes like the Subway 1-Day Card (830 yen) or the cheaper Donichika Ticket (520 yen on weekends).
+Sapporo has three subway lines, a tram line, and several bus companies that together form a convenient transportation network.
+You can get around easily with day passes like the Subway 1-Day Card (830 yen) or the more affordable Donichika Ticket (520 yen on weekends).
 There are also useful prepaid cards, such as Kitaca (valid on JR trains, subway, bus, and tram) and Sapica (for subway, bus, and tram within the city).
 Sapporo has two airports: New Chitose Airport, which is 35 minutes away by train, and the smaller Okadama Airport, which mainly serves flights within Hokkaido.

 Attractions

-See all
+See all →

 Events